Avnu/tsn-doc/source/timesync.rst

         sudo ptp4l -i eth0 -f configs/automotive-slave.cfg --step_threshold=1 -m

 Both these config files are available in the configs folder in Linux PTP source code.
-The slave devices should also configure the ``servo_offset_threshold`` and ``servo_num_offset_values`` config options.
+The subordinate devices should also configure the ``servo_offset_threshold`` and ``servo_num_offset_values`` config options.
 More information about the config options is available in ptp4l(8) manpage.